koor-tech/handbook.koor.tech/docs/handbook/people-ops/hiring.md

     **Note**: International contractor and employment agreements are handled by the Pilot.co when you start the hiring process.
 3. For US employees/contractors After an agreement is signed and stored in the correct Google Drive folder, People Ops will start onboarding the new team member in [Gusto](https://www.gusto.com/).
 If the new team member is a W-2 employee, People Ops will reach out to them and schedule an I-9 verification meeting.
     **Note**: If we're hiring in a new state, we'll have to register for state taxes and unemployment.
 This process can be handled by Gusto.
 Usually.
-4. Before their first day at Koor Technologies, Inc., People Ops will create a [Google Workspace account](https://admin.google.com/ac/users) for the new team member, add them to the Koor Technologies, Inc. \[insert Gitlab/\[insert Gitlab/GitHub\]\], create an onboarding issue in the Koor Technologies, Inc./confidential \[insert Gitlab/GitHub\] repo, and invite them to join the Koor Technologies, Inc. Slack.
+4. Before their first day at Koor Technologies, Inc., People Ops will create a [Google Workspace account](https://admin.google.com/ac/users) for the new team member, add them to the Koor Technologies, Inc. [GitHub](https://github.com/koor-tech), create an onboarding issue task in the Koor Technologies, Inc. [Linear board](https://linear.app/koorinc/team/GEN/all), and invite them to join the Koor Technologies, Inc. Slack.
 If the new team member needs to purchase a work computer, People Ops will set them up with a [Brex](https://dashboard.brex.com/team/invite-user) card.